-Data Publishing & Reproducibility
+Data Publications & Reproducibility

-Data and Software Publishing
+Data and Software Publication

 You may want to consider making your data and code available through a data journal or software journal.
 Data journals describe data in detail, provide links to the dataset via DOI, are usually published in an open data repository, and may be peer-reviewed.

 If you're looking to publish your data in a data repository in order to get a DOI, you may consider ReDATA, The University of Arizona's Research Data Repository.

 - Geoscience Data Journal

 - GigaScience big data from life & biomedical sciences; open-access, open-data, open peer-review